-3 Bedroom Semi-Detached House Sold
+3 Bedroom Semi-Detached House For Sale

 A charming Grade II listed semi-detached cottage with extensive original features pleasantly situated in the popular village of Barford St Martin. **REPRESENTS EXCELLENT VALUE**

 The property, which has been in the same ownership for almost 30 years, has been exceptionally well-maintained and improved during this time including the roof which was re-ridged in September 2018.
 It is a charming semi-detached cottage with well-proportioned and versatile rooms with original features dating back to the 17th and 18th Centuries including a fine inglenook fireplace.
 The accommodation includes a kitchen/dining room which include exposed timbers, a bread oven and a window seat.
 The property also benefits from secondary double glazing.
 It has English bond brick and rendered cob elevations beneath a thatched roof (re-thatched in 2010).
 The accommodation includes a sitting room, kitchen/dining room, study, three bedrooms and a bathroom.
 There is also a pretty, partly flagged, enclosed cottage garden to the rear (an off-road parking space could be created without any significant loss of garden amenity space).
 The cottage has exceptional features and a viewing is essential to appreciate its character.

 Sitting Room 15'3" (4.65m) x 12'10" (3.91m) maximum.
 Deep inglenook fireplace with bressemer beam, brick bread oven and Godin Colonial woodburner with lined flue and tiled hearth, exposed timbers, brick walkway to the rear lobby.
 Two radiators.